A warmer and more active pattern emerging

 A more active pattern is setting up as we head into a new work week.
 Showers will develop early Monday morning and continue off and on into Monday afternoon.
 A few thunderstorms will be possible as well.
 Daily chances for rain and a few thunderstorms will stick around all week long.

 Our jet stream is retreating north and allowing warmer air to be channeled to the region.
 After 12 straight days with temperatures below average, May is getting back on track.
 Temperatures return to and even rise above the seasonal average in the coming days.
-A ridge building over the midwest this week will send temperatures surging to the 80s for the first time this year.
+A ridge building over the midwest this week will send temperatures surging to the 80s!